Fabbboy/wroom/README.md

 ### Next Steps

+- [ ] Leaving the ending brace of a function results in memory leaks and multiple parser errors
 - [ ] X-Assigns result in weird IR and memory leak
 - [ ] Errors for IRGen
 - [ ] Create snippets for error